Polynomial $\chi$-binding functions for $t$-broom-free graphs: Structure of t-broom-free graphs

 \begin{lemma} Let $t,q$ be integers with $t\ge 2$ and $q\ge 2$.
 Let $G$ be a $t$-broom-free graph and $V_1,\ldots, V_q$ be pairwise disjoint independent sets in $G$, such that $|V_i|=1$ for $i\in[q-1]$, $|V_q|=t$, and $Q:= G[\cup_{i\in [q]} V_i]$ is a complete $q$-partite graph.
 Suppose such $Q$ is chosen to maximize $q$.
 Let Then $\Delta(G[B]) < R(t, \omega(G))$. \end{lemma} \begin{proof} Suppose, otherwise, there exists $v\in B$ such that $d_{G[B]}(v)\geq R(t,\omega(G))$.
 Observe that $\omega(G[N_{G[B]}(v)]) \leq \omega(G)-1$.
 Hence, $G[N_{G[B]}(v)]$ contains an independent set of size $t$, say $T$.
 By the definition of $B$, both $v$ and $T$ are complete to $V_j$ for all $j\in [q-1]$.
 Let $V_j'=V_j$ for $j\in [q-1]$, $V_q'=\{v\}$, and $V_{q+1}'=T$.
 Then $G[\displaystyle\cup_{j\in [q+1]}V_j']$ is an induced complete $(q+1)$-partite subgraph in $G$, contradicting the choice of $Q$. \end{proof}

-We also need to consider the vertices in $N(Q)$ that are neutral to one part of $Q$ and not complete to some other part of $Q$.
+We also need to consider the vertices in $N(Q)$ that are mixed on the last part of $Q$ and not complete to some other part of $Q$.
 We can bound the number of such vertices.

 \begin{lemma} Let $t,q$ be integers with $t\ge 2$ and $q\ge 2$.
 Let $G$ be a $t$-broom-free graph and $V_1,\ldots, V_q$ be pairwise disjoint independent sets in $G$, such that $|V_i|=1$ for $i\in[q-1]$, $|V_q|=t$, and $Q:= G[\cup_{i\in [q]} V_i]$ is a complete $q$-partite graph.
 Let Then $|A|< t^2 \omega(G) R(t, \omega(G))$. \end{lemma} \begin{proof} For each $i\in [q-1]$, let $v_i$ be the unique vertex in $V_i$.
 Let $v \in A$ be arbitrary.
 By definition there exists $j\in [q-1]$ and there exist $a_q, b_q \in V_q$, such that $v a_q \in E(G), v b_q \not\in E(G)$, and $v v_j \not\in E(G)$.
 If there are multiple such choices of $(a_q, b_q, j)$, we pick an arbitrary one and assign the vertex $v$ the label $(a_q, b_q, j)$.
 Since $q \leq \omega(G)$ and $|V_q| = t$, there are in total at most $t^2 \omega(G)$ such labels.